 And even if I did manage to go out, I kept thinking about leaving early to get the bus back home because I couldn’t afford an Uber.

-I realize these things sound petty listed out but when all you want is to make friends, being tight on cash feels isolating.
+I realize these things sound petty, but when all you want is to make friends, being tight on cash can feel isolating.

 Debt and Student Mental Health